Learning about Japanese culture, and Japan is an excellent way of developing your understanding of the martial art of Aikido.

 Most Japanese men only wear the kimono at home or in a very laid back environment, however it is acceptable for a man to wear the kimono when he is entertaining guests in his home.

 For a more formal event a Japanese man might wear the haori and hakama, a half coat and divided skirt.
 The hakama is tied at the waist, over the kimono and ends near the ankle.
-Hakama were initially intended for men only, but today it is acceptable for women to wear them as well.
+Hakama were initially intended for men only, but today it is acceptable for women too.

 Happi is another type of traditional clothing, but it is not famous worldwide like the kimono.
 A happi (or happy coat) is a straight sleeved coat that is typically imprinted with the family crest, and was a common coat for firefighters to wear.